lithnet/access-manager-docs/docs/installation/Choosing-between-the-Microsoft-and-Lithnet-LAPS-agents.md

-# Choosing between the Microsoft and Lithnet LAPS agents
+# Choosing between the Microsoft and Lithnet agents for LAPS support
 Managing local admin passwords safely and securely relies on having a mechanism to generate and store the local admin passwords, and a way for trusted users to access them.

 Microsoft provides the Microsoft LAPS agent for generating and storing passwords in the directory, and the Microsoft LAPS client for accessing them.